Unlock your property’s potential with home equity loans in Costa Rica

 What are the advantages of a home equity loan?

-The significant advantage of a home equity loan is our better interest rate.
+The significant advantage of a home equity loan is a better interest rate.
 The interest rate you pay on your average home equity loan is lower than the interest rate you will pay on your average credit card per month.
 Home equity loans usually have a lower interest rate than personal loans and other types of non-secured debt.
 Monthly payments would be lower as well, as you are paying Interest only and not principal plus Interest.

 What are the loan requirements?